LeRicNet/contigconstructor/README.md

 ## Methodology

-ContigConstructor relies on a tree data structure known as a [van Emde Boas (vEB) tree](http://web.stanford.edu/class/archive/cs/cs166/cs166.1146/lectures/14/Small14.pdf) which stores information as an associate array.
+ContigConstructor relies on a tree data structure known as a [van Emde Boas (vEB) tree](http://web.stanford.edu/class/archive/cs/cs166/cs166.1146/lectures/14/Small14.pdf) which stores information as an associate array using <i>m</i>-bit integer keys.
 This methodology is utilized because it is highly space efficient and can be processed in parallel with `INSERT` and `SEARCH` methods in constant time.
+However, the run-time does scale with the number of candidate reads to search for.
+Fortunately this can be thoroughly mitigated via asynchronous parallel execution, which can be quite fast.

+In general the approach is as follows:

 Given a query sequence and population of candidate sequences we first determine all unique sequence lengths in the candidates.
 We then use a sliding window for every unique length to store hashed subsequences and their start and stop indices in the vEB tree.
 We then search for all candidate sequences in the vEB tree to collect the query indices in which there are matches.
 The largest extension possible is calculated using the indices and read lengths and the contig is extended accordingly.
 Unused reads are recycled and the process repeats until there are no longer any matching reads.

 ### Dependencies